How to Get Into UCLA: Requirements & Acceptance Rate

 Demonstrate Your Interest

 Colleges want you to attend if you get accepted, so if UCLA is your first-choice school, don't forget to allude to that somewhere in your application or your essays.
-Schools try to accept students that will likely accept an offer of admission.
+Schools try to accept students who will likely accept an offer of admission.
 If you demonstrate that you specifically want to attend UCLA, the odds might be more in your favor.

 Focus on Your Strengths